ES-Nix/podman-rootless/README.md

 ## Notes

-The behevior "the nix develop command which uses the devShell.${system} flake output if it exists or defaultPackage.${system} otherwise.", [source](https://github.com/NixOS/nix/issues/2854#issuecomment-673923349), is really important to understand the current working state.
+The behavior "the nix develop command which uses the devShell.${system} flake output if it exists or defaultPackage.${system} otherwise.", [source](https://github.com/NixOS/nix/issues/2854#issuecomment-673923349), is really important to understand the current working state.